-Since the Indian merger control regime came into force in June 2011, there have been well over 500 filings.
+Since the Indian merger control regime came into force in June 2011, there have been (at the time of writing) over 750 filings.
 To date, no combination has been prohibited.
 The vast majority of notified combinations have raised no competition concerns.
-However, in a small number of cases – fewer than 30 to date – remedies (referred to as ‘modifications’ in the Act) have been required in order to secure clearance in Phase I, or, after investigation, in Phase II.
-All of these cases may be found in the ‘Combinations’ part of the CCI’s website.2 There has been an active use by the CCI of its power to require remedies to address competition concerns before clearance.
-Nine of these cases have involved divestiture.3 One case, PVR, involved the exclusion of certain business from the scope of the proposed combination.4 Five cases have involved using non-structural remedies to address access concerns,5 spillover effects6 and consumer protection issues.7 Sixteen cases have been exclusively concerned with non-compete clauses.8
+However, in a small number of cases – around 35 to date – remedies (referred to as ‘modifications’ in the Act) have been required in order to secure clearance in Phase I, or, after investigation, in Phase II.
+All of these cases may be found in the ‘Combinations’ part of the CCI’s website.
+There has been an active use by the CCI of its power to require remedies to address competition concerns before clearance.
+Ten cases have involved divestiture to address horizontal overlap concerns, with one of these – Bayer/Monsanto – also including non-structural remedies.
+In the recent Schneider Electric case, non-structural remedies alone were, unusually, used to address horizontal overlap concerns.
+One case, PVR, involved the exclusion of certain business from the scope of the proposed combination.
+Seven cases have involved using non-structural remedies to address access concerns, spillover effects and consumer protection issues.
+Sixteen cases have been exclusively concerned with non-compete clauses.

-Some of the cases have involved global mergers subject to review in multiple jurisdictions.9 The multi-jurisdictional elements have generally not been addressed in the CCI’s published orders.
-However, in one case, Dow/DuPont,10 the CCI found that a remedy accepted by the European Commission would address an Indian appreciable adverse effect on competition (AAEC) concern.
-It should also be noted that the CCI expects the parties to keep it abreast of developments in other jurisdictions.
+Some of the cases have involved global mergers subject to review in multiple jurisdictions.
+The multi-jurisdictional elements have generally not been addressed in the CCI’s published orders.
+However, in Dow/DuPont and Linde/Praxair the CCI found that a remedy accepted by the European Commission would address an Indian appreciable adverse effect on competition (AAEC) concern.
+The CCI often pays regard to practice elsewhere in designing remedies.
+The CCI expects the parties to keep it abreast of developments in other jurisdictions.
 It will engage with other competition authorities and it frequently seeks waivers from the parties allowing it to do so.

-After an outline of the applicable procedures, the paper addresses the way in which the CCI has addressed competitive harm in its choice of remedies.
+After an outline of the applicable procedures, this chapter addresses the way in which the CCI has addressed competitive harm in its choice of remedies.
 The main elements of divestiture remedies are briefly addressed.
 The framework for securing compliance with modifications is then considered.

-A broad distinction may be drawn between modifications in the Phase I review, where the parties may offer modifications to the CCI, and modifications in the Phase II review, where the CCI may propose modifications.
-However, there is a ‘grey zone’ after Phase I has ended and before an investigation starts under Phase II, where parties can continue to offer upfront modifications.
+A broad distinction may be drawn between modifications in the Phase I review, where the parties alone may offer modifications to the CCI, and modifications in the Phase II review, where the CCI will take the lead in proposing modifications.
+However, there is a ‘grey zone’ after Phase I has ended and before an investigation starts under Phase II, where parties can offer modifications.

 Phase I review

-In Phase I the parties voluntarily offer modifications to avoid the transaction moving to a Phase II review.12 The CCI will evaluate and, where appropriate, require the parties to accept the modification.
+In Phase I the parties may voluntarily offer modifications to avoid the transaction moving to a Phase II review.
+The CCI will evaluate and, where appropriate, require the parties to accept the modification.
 There are usually discussions between the parties and the CCI before the CCI accepts the proposals.
-Time taken by the parties in offering a modification is not included in the 30-working day time limit for Phase I and the overall 210-day period for the CCI to approve or prohibit a combination.
-Additional time of up to 15 days needed by the CCI to evaluate the offered modification is also not included in these periods.
+Additional time of up to 15 days needed by the CCI to evaluate the offered modification is not included in the 30-working day time limit for Phase I and the overall 210-day period for the CCI to approve or prohibit a combination.

 The ‘grey zone’